HackerCollective/resources/Programming/r.md

 A quick way to assess our battle-readiness would be to get the average of the crew's appendage counts.
 Statisticians call this the "mean".
 Call the mean function with the ```limbs``` vector.
 To do this we employ our call function ```mean(limbs)```.
 The mean of the aformentioned data would be *3.5*

+Now, to visually represent this data we can pull it into  a bar chart via the following

 ### [[⬆]](#toc) <a name='factors'>Factors</a>
 Factors: Creating and plotting categorized data